If you’ve never actually seen a Munchkin cat in person, we need to warn you that when you do, you’re going to have a hard time “not smiling”.

-These cute little devils are absolutely adorable it a bit of an “odd” way.
-And while it is true that this cat, among the many different cat breeds, has stirred up quite a bit of controversy in recent times, we here at IndulgeYourPet are quite fond of these little guys and tend to agree with the International Cat Association in their decision to “officially” recognize this as a true breed in and of itself in late 1994.
+If you’ve never seen a Munchkin cat in person, we must warn you that you will have difficulty “not smiling” when you do.
+This is because these cute little devils are adorable in an “odd” way.
+While it is true that this cat, among the many different cat breeds, has stirred up quite a bit of controversy in recent times, we here at IndulgeYourPet are pretty fond of these little guys and tend to agree with the International Cat Association in their decision to “officially” recognize this as an actual breed in and of itself in late 1994.

 And while…

-The Cat Fanciers Association (CFA) and the American Cat Fanciers Association (ACFA) don’t officially recognize the breed as of yet, we feel that eventually, they too will come around.
-And if they don’t, that’s “OK” to because, at the end of the day, it doesn’t change the fact that these little guys are awesome cats!
+The Cat Fanciers Association (CFA) and the American Cat Fanciers Association (ACFA) don’t officially recognize the breed yet, but we feel they will eventually come around.
+And if they don’t, that’s “OK” because it doesn’t change that these little guys are fantastic cats!

 So, without further ado, let’s dive right in.